-The Duke-Johnson & Johnson Nurse Leadership Program is designed to support APNs (specifically Nurse Practitioners, Certified Nurse Midwives and Clinical Nurse Specialists) and their team members who plan to collaborate on health improvement project that aims to provide more effective continuity of care services for vulnerable populations facing health disparities.
-Ideal candidates for this program are APNs and their colleagues, aiming to implement a health improvement initiative, who wish to acquire or improve individual and team-based leadership and management skills and knowledge required to be a successful change agents in the health care environment.
+The Duke-Johnson & Johnson Nurse Leadership Program is designed to support APNs (specifically Nurse Practitioners, Certified Nurse Midwives and Clinical Nurse Specialists), as well as experienced RNs and their team members who plan to collaborate on a health improvement project that aims to provide more effective continuity of care services for vulnerable populations facing health disparities.
+Ideal candidates for this program are APNs/experienced RNs and their colleagues, aiming to implement a health improvement initiative, who wish to acquire or improve individual and team-based leadership and management skills and knowledge required to be successful change agents in the health care environment.

 How many program fellows will be accepted into the program?

 Up to 35 teams will be selected to participate in the program.
 Teams each consist of 2-3 fellows, with a maximum of 75 program fellows participating for the program year.

 What will program fellows learn in this program help them in a clinical role or administrative role?

 The Duke-Johnson & Johnson Nurse Leadership Program content is designed specifically for teams, led by APNs (specifically NP, CNM and CNS) or experienced RNs, who wish to create transformational change within their organizations.
 The program seeks to enhance the skill level of APNs/experienced RNs and their team members who wish to learn more about the management and operational aspects of leading clinical units, services or practices to improved performance and outcomes